Put A Pin In It – Top Pinterest Suggested Activities

 Insert a few search terms into pinterest and you get immediate results, sift through them, pin those that you could get your little Emo’s to do and try not get stuck in the scroll.

-So when you need a breather and and are waiting to see if you’ve won big at betting NZ sites, try out the below suggested activates.
+So when you need a breather and and are waiting to see if you’ve won big at online betting NZ sites, try out the below suggested activates.

 (Hot tip – I set a timer for when I must stop scrolling through Pinterest – otherwise it never ends and I never sleep!)